Dudoxx/dudoxx_langchain/dudoxx_extraction_frontend/README.md

 4. Paste the text content
 5. Optionally select a domain or enable parallel processing
 6. Click "Extract Information"
-7. View the extraction results for all queries
+7. View the real-time progress updates and extraction results for all queries

 ## Project Structure